 Fresh Corn and Tomato Salad

-- 3 tablespoons extra virgin olive oil divided (one tablespoon for the skillet, two for the salad’s dressing)
+- 4 tablespoons extra virgin olive oil divided (one tablespoon for the skillet, three for the salad’s dressing)

 - Salt and freshly ground pepper